orf/xcat_app/readme.md

 Then visit http://localhost:4567 to see the site.
 As a starting point, the search `Rogue') and string('1'='1` will give you a boolean XPath injection you can play with.

+The vulnerable `/` endpoint accepts both URL-encoded `GET` parameters as well as form-encoded `POST` parameters.

 ### Using OOB with Docker

 When running inside Docker the IP address of your _host_ is different from the external IP address.
 When using